 - reduced sex drive

-There are several factors that play a role in a man’s sexual arousal, both physical and emotional in nature.
-The causes of erectile dysfunction can be as simple as a side effect from a medication, the result of an illness, or from stress and relationship issues.
-Here, we break down the physical and psychological causes of erectile dysfunction.
+There are several factors that play a role in a man’s sexual arousal, and can be both physical and emotional.
+The causes of erectile dysfunction can be as simple as a side effect from a medication, stress, relationship issues, or the result of an illness.

 - certain prescription medications